Matty-El/velo-route/README.md

 -   [MongoDB](https://www.mongodb.com/) - used as the database for the project.
 -   [GitHub](https://github.com/) - for hosting the website repository.
 -   [GitPod](https://gitpod.io/) - used as the development environment for the website.
--   [Google Fonts](https://fonts.google.com/) - used to source the Raleway font used throughout the website.
+-   [Google Fonts](https://fonts.google.com/) - used to source the Roboto font used throughout the website.
 -   [Font Awesome](https://fontawesome.com/) - used to source icons for use throughout website.
 -   [Balsamiq](https://balsamiq.com/) - utilised for the development of the website wireframes.
 -   [Canva](https://canva.com/) - used for the design of the VeloRoute website logo.
--   [Coolors](https://coolors.co/) - used for create the colour palette image.
+-   [Coolors](https://coolors.co/) - used for creating the colour palette image.

 ### Testing Tools Used